Homeschool Activities That Will Make Holidays Memorable This Year

 How to Avoid Homeschool Holiday Regrets and Unplug

-Unplugging for a period of time is therapeutic for your soul and sets the stage for your family to strengthen the bond.
+Unplugging for a while is therapeutic for your soul.
+It also sets the stage for your family to strengthen the bond.
 Not to mention hot chocolate, read alouds, and blankets are a perfect fit for the fall and winter seasons.

 Create a simple limit for yourself to only look at social media 30 minutes a day until the first of the year.
-Unplugging will not only limit the time you may be wasting on social media BUT also create a wonderful new habit for the upcoming new year and homeschool semester.
+Unplugging will not only limit the time you may be wasting on social media BUT also create an excellent new habit for the upcoming new year and homeschool semester.

 We take every December off from some of our regularly scheduled homeschool plans to partake in Advent as a family.

-I also realized that in the past we would focus on our core subjects and checking off the boxes but miss seasonal shifts.
-We would miss out on digging into the seasons and planning specifically for those periods of time.
+I also realized that in the past, we would focus on our core subjects and checking off the boxes but miss seasonal shifts.
+We would miss out on digging into the seasons and planning specifically for those periods.
 That is another reason I adore well-crafted lesson plans or quality collections of ideas that we can easily follow.
-That way I don’t forget, and we make sure we always include fun and out of the box ideas.
+That way, I don’t forget, and we make sure we always include fun and out of the box ideas.

-The resources that are available these days to cut planning time down and lean into our families with rich and beautiful crafts, bonding activities, season-specific reading and learning are incredible.
+These days, the available resources to cut planning time down and lean into our families with rich and beautiful crafts, bonding activities, season-specific reading, and learning are incredible.

 I love to plan, don’t get me wrong.
 But I also LOVE my family.

-Here are some wonderful options to use in your home over any point, to take some time off from planning and spend more time doing.
+Here are some wonderful holiday homeschool activities and plans to use in your home, and take some time off from planning.
+To spend more time doing.

 • Think of these types of options as investments.
 You buy them once and can reuse them year after year.
 I have young children and older, so I know that I will rotate these programs or activities in and out.
 If one year I find that my littles aren’t old enough for a particular craft, no problem.
 We will skip it and use it the following year instead.